Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 Tier 3: Advanced Projects That Make You Stand Out

 One project in this tier is enough.
 The goal is to show genuine depth in an area that is highly relevant to the market right now.
-Pick the one that best matches the roles you are applying for.
+Pick the one that best matches the roles you are targeting.

-Build a vector similarity search using FAISS with Redis caching sitting in front of a FastAPI service.
-The target is sub-100ms query latency at scale.
-This project directly maps to roles at e-commerce, streaming, and marketplace companies and demonstrates systems thinking that very few candidates show.
+Real-Time Recommendation System.
+Build a vector similarity search using FAISS with Redis caching in front of a FastAPI service.
+Target sub-100ms query latency at scale.
+This maps directly to roles at e-commerce, streaming, and marketplace companies and demonstrates systems thinking that very few candidates show.

+Edge Computer Vision.
 Deploy a TensorFlow Lite object detection model on a Raspberry Pi or Jetson Nano.
 This is a niche but powerful differentiator for roles in robotics, autonomous systems, and IoT.
-If you have any hardware at home, this project is worth the weekend it takes to set up.

 The Impact Quantification Formula